ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 ## Questions

 - Are we in a stand-alone account or an enterprise with multiple accounts (how is the enterprise structured?
-Is there a sinlge account for serivices deployed on-prem or do on-prem services live in the same account as cloud resources?)
+Is there a single account for services deployed on-prem or do on-prem services live in the same account as cloud resources?)
 - Multiple private catalogs?
 - Is the developer also the IT infrastructure person?
 It's still a good idea to have separate trusted profiles for the two separate "jobs" even if it's the same person